yanndaniel0027/MU5MES01-2020/syllabus.md

 	- Give the text of the exercice for Linear Elasticity Eshelby at the end

   * 09/10 TP 2 - Linear Elasticity Eshelby
+  * 16/10 TP 2

 ## Part II - Introduction to nonlinear elasticity
-  * 16/10 Cours and basic tutorial
+  * 23/10 Cours and basic tutorial
-  * 23/10 TP poutre encastrée libre avec Nonlinear Solver
-  * 06/11 Explicit implementation of a Netwon solver
+  * 06/11 Explicit implementation of a Newton solver

  ## Part III - Dynamics
-  * 13/11 Cours (D. Duhamel)
+  * 13/11 Cours (D. Duhamel) and basic tutorial
-  * 27/11 TP
+  * 27/11 TP Dynamique, barre

   * 11/12 Advanced topic for a project: Bifurcation and stability analysis